indiesoftby/defold-liveupdate-reszip/README.md

         end
     })
 else
-    -- All resources exist, so load the level: print("Resources are already loaded.
+    -- LiveUpdate is not enabled, i.e. we test the game from IDE.
+Or all resources exist, so load the level: print("Resources are already loaded.
 Let's load level 2!") msg.post(excluded_proxy_url, hash("load")) end